mscottford/pinmame/readme.md

 Grab a copy of [Cygwin](http://www.cygwin.com).
 Make sure that you select the following packages for installation.

 * Under `Devel`
+  * gcc
+  * git (needed to get the source)
+  * make
   * ruby
-  * gcc
 * Under `Lib`
   * libffi
 * Under `Mingw`
   * mingw-libz

+#### Getting the source

+* **For the curious**: To just get a plain copy of the source, you need to run `git clone git://github.com/mscottford/pinmame.git`.

+* **For contributors**: If you want to contribute, then you need to fork the project first with your github account.
+You will then need to run the `git clone <your clone url>`.

+#### Building the project

-With this much installed you should be able to run `make` in the root of the directory.
+With this much installed and the source downloaded, you should be able to run `make` in the root of the directory.
 This will build `libpinmame.dll`.
 But you won't be able to use [Ruby FFI](http://kenai.com/projects/ruby-ffi) to make calls into the library.
 Since this is how most future work will be developed, you need to get your ruby environment up and running.

 #### Configuring Ruby